edbennett/snakemake-novice-lattice/episodes/awkward.md

 - Use Python input functions that take a dict of wildcards, and return a list of strings, to handle complex dependency issues that can't be expressed in pure Snakemake.
-- Use `glob_wildcards` to match multiple files on disk matching a specific pattern.
+- Import `glob.glob` to match multiple files on disk matching a specific pattern.
   Don't rely on this finding intermediate files in final production workflows, since it won't find files not present at the start of the workflow run.
 - Use `snakemake --touch` if you need to mark files as up-to-date,